BlackBeltTechnology/pandino/packages/@pandino/filters/README.md

 information about what is Pandino / how this package fits into the ecosystem, please consult with the related documentation(s).

+## Intro

+This library only supports a simplified version of the LDAP Query syntax, and is not intended to cover the whole spec.

+**Key differences:**

+- The `evaluateFilter()` API is case sensitive
+- A simplified [semver](https://semver.org/) matcher has been baked in

 ## API

 ### evaluateFilter()